SAKryukov/vscode-tesseract-act/article/article.md

 ~~~

 Note the combination of synchronous and asynchronous operation and the two-step callback-*promise* chain, the callback accepted by `childProcess.exec` as a parameter, and the promise created by `vscode.workspace.openTextDocument`.

+## Versions

+Please see the [version history on the product page](https://marketplace.visualstudio.com/items?itemName=sakryukov.tesseract-act) on the Visual Studio Marketplace.

 ## Conclusions